World Cup 2018 Interesting Facts

 Interesting Facts about the World Cup

 Teams from just two continents have been victorious at the tournament, with sides from both Europe and South America sharing out the success.
 All but two of the finals have featured at least one European team.
-Brazil have won the event five times and are the only ever-present in the tournament.
-The side who sit top of the FIFA rankings have already secured their qualification for World Cup 2018.
+Brazil have won the event five times and are the only team to be ever-present in the tournament.

-Almost half of the world’s population tuned in to watch the World Cup in 2014, with 3.2 billion people taking time out of their busy schedule to follow all of the action from Brazil.
-That’s around 46% of the population.
+Almost half of the world’s population (46%) tuned in to watch the World Cup in 2014, with 3.2 billion people taking time out of their busy schedule to follow all of the action from Brazil.
 The World Cup 2014 was also the most expensive tournament to date, costing around $14.5 billion USD ($18.31 billion AUD) to stage.
 The tournament in Russia is likely to cost similar.

 In 1986, FIFA prohibited shirt swapping following the games as they didn’t want bare chests on show.
 This ban was lifted following the tournament.

-The Jules Rimet Trophy will be on offer to the winner of the World Cup 2018 once again but prior to England’s 1966 success, it went missing!
+The original Jules Rimet Trophy was so named after Fifa’s longest serving president, who was in office for 33 years, from 1921-1954.
+Prior to England’s 1966 success the Jules Rimet trophy, it went missing!
 Thieves managed to pinch the prestigious item and it appeared mysteriously in a bush having been found by a dog called Pickles.
 The mystery still remains largely unexplained.